Tickets are available here.

 What is the one main thing you want patients and the public to know about your conference?

-This will be the first MICBD Conference where we know everything and the last one before you get to use that information on December 15th.
 This comes at a crucial time for Michigan canna-business hopefuls.
 But maybe more important than that is the possibility for a final cannabis family reunion.
 The Michigan cannabis business community will be totally different in one year; faces will have dropped out, new players will be added, some cherished events will be banned, and some familiar places will be closed.
 Nobody knows who will remain, or in what role they will be; this is our last chance to gather as champions and celebrate the industry we made and the legacy we laid down.
 Lansing business owners, Ann Arbor and Detroit business owners, out-of-state and Flint and west side people should all share a drink and a meal for a final time before the “Great Upheaval of 2018” begins.

 What is the most important thing you hope to accomplish while in the cannabis community?